-The ESU National Shakespeare Competition began thirty-six years ago with 500 students in New York City.
-Now the competition involves approximately sixty ESU Branch communities nationwide.
+The ESU National Shakespeare Competition began thirty-seven years ago with 500 students in New York City.
+Now the competition involves approximately sixty ESU branch communities nationwide.
 Thousands of high school students and their teachers, from Honolulu to Boston, participate in the program each year.
-Over the competition's history, more than 325,000 young people of all backgrounds have rediscovered Shakespeare's writings and learned to earn to express his words with understanding, feeling and clarity.
+Over the competition's history, nearly 360,000 young people of all backgrounds have rediscovered Shakespeare's writings and learned to express his words with understanding, feeling and clarity.

-The ESU National Shakespeare Competition has been recognized by the Clobe Center (USA), the Children's Theotre Foundation of by the Globe Center (USA), the Children's Theatre Foundation of America, and the American Academy of Achievement.
+The ESU National Shakespeare Competition has been recognized

+by the Globe Center (USA), the Children's Theatre Foundation of America, and the American Academy of Achievement.
 Judges for the competition have included: Andre Braugher, Kate Burton, Maurice Charney, Blythe Danner, Barry Edelstein, Lisa Gay Hamilton, Helen Hayes, Edward Herrmann, Dana Ivey, Peter Francis James, Kristin Linklater, Peter MacNicol, Jesse L. Martin, Cynthia Nixon, Tina Packer, Annie Parisse, Sarah Jessica Parker, Nancy Piccione, Phylicia Rashad, Christopher Reeve, Louis Scheeder, Carole Shelley, Jean Simmons, Richard Thomas, Courtney B. Vance, Sam Waterston, Dianne Wiest, Gene Wilder, and Irene Worth.

-Competition Structure: School → Branch → National
+Competition Structure: School → ESU Branch → National

 The program begins in the classroom as an integral component of a Common Core-aligned ELA, Humanities and/or Theater curriculum, affording teachers the opportunity to use performance as a learning tool.
-Then, a school-wide competition is held in the Fall/Winter semester, in which students perform a monologue from one of Shakespeare's plays.
-The School Competition Winner advances to the ESU Branch (Community) Competition in the winter.
-There, the student performs their monologue and one of Shakespeare's sonnets.
-The Branch Competition Winner advances to the National Competition held in New York City in the spring; all of the winners perform a monologue and a sonnet at Lincoln Center in front of their fellow contestants from across the country.
+A school-wide competition is held in the Fall/Winter semester, in which students perform a monologue from one of Shakespeare's plays and declaim a sonnet from his 154 sonnet cycle.
+The school competition winner advances to the ESU branch (community) competition in the winter.
+The branch competition winner advances to the national competition held in New York City in the spring; all of the winners perform their monologue and sonnet in front of their fellow contestants from across the country.
 Seven to ten of those contestants are chosen for the final round of the competition.
-The finalists perform their selections along with a cold reading of a monologue later in the day for another panel of judges.
+The finalists perform their selections again for a second panel of judges.